juanpc2018/Asus-XG-C100F-SFP-Network-Adapter/README.md

 intel 12,13,14 LGA1700 has 20 lanes, AM5 has 24 PCIe lanes. </br>
 Older boards used special PCIe bifurcation IC's like Nvidia NF200 to have more PCIe.x16.v2 lanes. </br>
-modern boards can also be upgraded to have more PCIe.v5 & .v4 lanes with PCIe expansion chassis. </br>
+modern boards can be upgraded to have more PCIe.v5 & v4 lanes with PCIe expansion chassis. </br>

 most modern boards today: </br>
-Z790, Z890, X680e, B650 boards have PCIe.x1 that is near useless for today technology. </br>
+Z790, Z890, X680e, B650 have 1x or 2x PCIe.x1 that are near useless for today technology. </br>
 some boards have PCIe.v4.x4 but is designed for Thunderbolt 4 / USB4 PCIe cards. </br>
-Those cards are a "Must have" If you like to Boot different Linux distros from USB4 at 40Gbps </bt>
+Those cards are a "Must have" If like to Boot different Linux from USB4 at 40Gbps </bt>
 or move PCIe cards using TB3 eGPU extenal chasis to other machines. </br>

-some boards also have USB3.2 2x2 20Gbps, but requires a optional "Not included bracket" </br>
+some boards also have USB3.2 2x2 20Gbps, but requires an optional "Not included bracket" </br>
-Out of the Box, USB3.2 2x2 does Not work, if the case does Not have the weird connector. </br>
+Out of the Box: USB3.2 2x2 does Not work, if case does Not have the weird connector. </br>

-purchasing a external chassis for 1x card? using the x4 slot and Not use TB4/USB4 card? </br>
+purchasing an external PCIe chassis for 1x card?
+TB3/4 or direct PCIe </br>
+¿using the x4 slot? ¿Not use TB4/USB4 card? </br>
 it gets tricky. </br>